TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/_posts/2017-08-02-Simulation-for-Estimation.md

 # Topic Outline
 ___

+1. Bayesian VS. Frequentist Perspective on Interpretation of Probability
+---

+* **Frequentist:** long term frequency of event happening in recurring experiment

+* **Bayesian:** a measure of belief in confidence about an event happening

-1. Why Simulation Methods and When
+2. Why Simulation Methods and When
 ---
 * (1) Simulation versus Asymptotic Assumed Optimization Methods